oymotion/gForceSDKArduino/README.md

     * Wire the gForceJoint, which is included in the gForce Embedded Suite, to the Arduino board.
 The gForceJoint is BLE module used for connecting the gForce armband to Arduino.
-Turn on your Arduino board and connect it to your development PC.
+Turn on your Arduino board and connect it to your development PC with Arduino IDE.

-    * On your development PC, select `File -> Example -> gForce -> SimpleControlByGesture`
+    * In the Arduino IDE, select `File -> Example -> gForce -> SimpleControlByGesture`
       to open the the example code.
 Modify the code if needed, then build, download and run it.

     * Turn on the gForce armband, and appoach it to the gForceJoint to connect to the Arduino over BLE.
-Make sure the connection is done by checking the light on the gForce armband flashes fast.
-Put it on your right forearm.
+Make sure the connection is established by checking if the light on the gForce armband flashes fast.
+And then put it on your right forearm.

     * Do the gestures and check if the corresponding Arduino pins output correctly.